People still remember where they were the day Ekhmetjan died. It was Thursday, June 13, 1991. He was only 22 years old.

 I am looking up and down your road,

 La, la, la, la, la, la…..

-Exmetjan’s legacy continues in tribute concerts complete with the Exmetjan shimmy.
+Ekhmetjan’s legacy continues in tribute concerts complete with the Exmetjan shimmy.
 In a recent performance (below) by Memetjan Rozi Sayit, the son of Exmetjan’s poetic influence Rozi Sayit, he and a group of guitarists bring his legacy back to life.
-As they play “Moon-shaped Face,” the song featured above, Exmetjan comes alive, guitars dueling in harmony and bodies swiveling in synchrony.
-The medley of Exmetjan songs is subtitled in Turkish, Uyghur and English, the audiences to whom he paid his greatest tribute.
+As they play “Moon-shaped Face,” the song featured above, Ekhmetjan comes alive, guitars dueling in harmony and bodies swiveling in synchrony.
+The medley of Ekhmetjan songs is subtitled in Turkish, Uyghur and English, the audiences to whom he paid his greatest tribute.
 Watching this video with a Uyghur friend, he said “Wow they’re really rocking out.”
-Exmetjan died too young; but his memory continues outside of the march of time.
+Ekhmetjan died too young; but his memory continues outside of the march of time.